Bonterms/Mutual-NDA/README.md

 Balanced between the parties.

 ## About Bonterms
 [Bonterms](https://bonterms.com/) is simplifying commercial contracting through Standard Agreements.
-Our enterprise Cloud Terms, DPA, SLA and Mutual NDA let the parties start from a balanced foundation and negotiate by Cover Page, not redlines.
+Our enterprise Cloud Terms (with DPA and SLA Attachments), Professional Services Agreement (PSA) and Mutual NDA let the parties start from a balanced foundation and negotiate by Cover Page, not redlines.
 The Bonterms Platform will leverage our Standard Agreements to take collaborative dealmaking to the next level.
+Bonterms is lawyer-led and funded by XYZ Capital and Wilson Sonsini.

 ## How the Mutual NDA was Created
 The Mutual NDA was drafted by the [Bonterms Open Source Forms Committee](https://bonterms.com/committee/), progressing through four drafts over three months.